iamgique/exerciseAgo/README.md

 ##### This project is a exercise only #####

 - Create Project MVC 4 Empty In Visual Studio
+- Create New Project Use Class Library For UnitTests
 - Use sql express
 - Download database for test at below
     - CREATE DATABASE exerciseAgodaDB;